sveltejs/prettier-plugin-svelte/README.md

 ``Configurations are optional``

-Make a `.prettierrc` file in your project directory (Read more about prettier config files [here](https://prettier.io/docs/en/configuration.html)) and add your preferred configuration options.
+Make a `.prettierrc` file in your project directory and add your preferred [options](https://prettier.io/docs/en/options.html) to [configure Prettier](https://prettier.io/docs/en/configuration.html).
 When using Prettier through the CLI, you can also pass options through CLI flags, but a `.prettierrc` file is recommended.

 ### Svelte Sort Order